 Well, these two had to work in harmony in order for this to be produced.
 What if all along the way They were fighting with one another?
 "My idea is better than yours, and I'm not going to do anything until you give in on this point."
 Neither one of them was trying to control the other.

 And I think that there was, without a doubt, discussion between the two of them as to what they should do about this, how they should harmonize this and that.
 And all the tremendous variety undoubtedly came out of the minds of both of Them.
 "Why don't We do this?"
 "Why don't We do that?"
 There were suggestions flying back and forth as they planned all of this.
 But never, ever—not one time—did They ever fight over anything.
 Always, regardless of the circumstance, the Son (like Ephesians 5 says) would submit to the Father.
 Or the Father would submit to the Son, because He saw the loving wisdom in what was being suggested to Him ought to be part of this creation in which they were putting together all of the pieces that would finally end up in God reproducing Himself through Adam and Eve and all of their progeny.

-I've used this illustration—Evelyn and I have been married for fifty-one years.
-That isn't even the blink of an eye compared to the time God the Father and God the Son have been working together.
-Our relationship hasn't been harmonious like theirs, but we get along very well.
+I have used this illustration—Evelyn and I have been married for fifty-one years.
+That is not even the blink of an eye compared to the time God the Father and God the Son have been working together.
+Our relationship has not been harmonious like theirs, but we get along very well.
 I think so well that there are times when it almost seems like we are Siamese twins.
 We are "joined at the hip" with one another.